Skip to content

 It is even possible to develop a Python in the way that it could be executed in the cloud and local without changing the code.

-Available objects and methods
+Objects and methods

 There are a lot of predefined objects and methods in Python.
-If you compare attentively JavaScript and Python, you will notice that Python has no output object.
+If you compare JavaScript and Python, you will notice that Python has no output object.
 This is not necessary, because the output is either written directly into the base or printed.

 Let's get concrete